 Applications are accepted as long as room for new students exists.
-However, students are strongly urged to apply by April 1 for the following fall or October 1 for the following spring in order to allow time for admission before the Computer Access Student Phone Entry System (CASPER).
+However, students are strongly urged to apply by April 1 for the following fall or October 1 for the following spring in order to allow time for admission.
 All prospective graduate students, including Sacramento State graduates, must file the following with the Office of Graduate Studies:

-- an online application for admission; and - two sets of official transcripts from all colleges and universities attended, other than Sacramento State.
+- an online application for admission; and - two sets of official transcripts from all colleges and univer-• sities attended, other than Sacramento State.

-At the same time, each applicant must forward to the Spanish Graduate Coordinator a transcript of all collegelevel courses attempted or a list of all courses attempted.
+At the same time, each applicant must forward to the Spanish Graduate Coordinator a transcript of all college-level courses attempted or a list of all courses attempted.
 Applicants should contact the Foreign Language Department for instructions on when and where to take the Graduate Examination, described above.